rrcobb/crafting-interpreters/README.md

 In progress: Rust for ch 8

 - DONE statements to the 'generator'
-    DONE this will actually mean adding an expr.rs file I think
+- DONE this will actually mean adding an stmt.rs file I think
 - DONE parser updates for statements
 - DONE interpreter updates for statements
 - DONE adding assignment expressions
 - DONE environment to keep track of state
+- DONE block statements

 Fought it hard, but ended up using Rc and RefCell for the environment and the interpreter reference to the environment.
 I thought I could get away with Box, but apparently, no.

-- BUGGY block statements

-Getting a parser error, probably not doing the parsing right
+Getting a parser error, probably not doing the parsing right (the parser error was using leftparen and rightparen instead of leftbrace and rightbrace, like a bozo)

 Interpreter still panics in bad ways, which is the current worst thing